scikit-bio/scikit-bio/doc/README.md

 Following that, list any classes, functions, and exceptions that you'd like documentation generated for.
 Note that you do *not* need to include every single class, function, or exception that is defined in the module.
+Also, you do not need to list class methods, as those will be automatically included in the generated class documentation.
 Only include objects that should be exposed as part of the public API.

 For example: